sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 ==== Solving for b ====

-Interact to find b given a, x, and m:
+Interact to find b when a, x, and m are known:

 {{{#!sagecell
 pretty_print(html("<h1>Solving for b</h1>"))